NCERT Exemplar Class 12 Physics Solutions Chapter 13 Nuclei

 Answer:

-The answer is the option (b) elastic collision of neutrons with heavy nuclei will not slow them down
+The correct answer is the option (b) elastic collision of neutrons with heavy nuclei will not slow them down

 Fusion processes, like combining two deuterons to form a He nucleus are impossible at ordinary temperatures and pressure.
 The reasons for this can be traced to the fact: